rhl-bthr/rhl-bthr.github.io/phd-applications.md

 ---
-layout: default
+layout: post
-title: "PhD Applications Experience"
+title: "PhD applications inputs"
 ---

 I applied to 10 schools, interviewed with 8, and got admission offers from 5.
 I decided to go to UIUC.
-I got great inputs from my peers and mentors on my application.
-I've tried to summarize my experience and the advice I received.
+My advisors and colleagues gave a lot of useful inputs on my application that I've tried to summarize here.

 ### Proficiency Tests
 All US schools ask for TOEFL scores.
 A handful of them also ask for GRE scores.
 Typically, these scores don't matter beyond a certain cut-off.
 GRE Verbal takes about ~2 weeks to prepare.
 TOEFL, if given after GRE should take ~2 days to prepare.
 It's a good idea to be done with these tests in advance (I completed them by 30th September).